AminEfaf/BattleShipGame/README.md

 # Battleship Game

-Welcome to the thrilling world of Battleship!
-Prepare to embark on an epic naval battle against a formidable enemy fleet.
-Your strategic skills and precision shots will determine the outcome of this intense showdown!

----

 ## Project Overview

 Battleship is a strategy game where players engage in a naval battle on an nxn game board.
 The size of the board (n) is an odd number between 5 and 20, ensuring a dynamic and challenging experience.
 Players deploy ships, take turns firing at each other’s fleets, and strive to outmaneuver their opponent to achieve victory.